therealsphinx/support.balsamiq.com/content/misc/findandreplace.md

 draft: ''

 ---
 We totally understand how useful it would be to have a find and replace feature in Mockups.
-Truth is, we have tried to implement it in the past but it caused too much instability to our code structure and we decided to postpone it.
+Truth is, we have tried to implement it in the past, but it caused too much instability to our code structure, so we decided to postpone it.

 ## Will Your Apps Ever Get Find and Replace?